Michael D. Swaine

-Michael Dalzell Swaine (born March 11, 1951) is an expert in China and East Asian security studies.
-Swaine is a senior research fellow at the Quincy Institute for Responsible Statecraft.
+Michael Dalzell Swaine (born March 11, 1951) is an American political scientist.
+He is a senior research fellow in the East Asia Program at the Quincy Institute for Responsible Statecraft.

 Prior to joining the Quincy Institute, Swaine was a Senior Associate in the Asia Program at the Carnegie Endowment for International Peace.

 Before joining the Carnegie Endowment as co-director of the China Program in 2001, Swaine worked for 12 years at the RAND Corporation, where he was appointed as the first recipient of the RAND Center for Asia-Pacific Policy Chair in Northeast Asian Security.

+Education

+Swaine holds a BA from George Washington University and a MA and PhD in government from Harvard.
+He studied Mandarin and Japanese at Stanford University's Inter-University Center for Chinese Language Studies in Taipei and Inter-University Center for Japanese Language Studies in Tokyo.

+Career

 Swaine is a regular contributor to the China Leadership Monitor, a journal published by the Hoover Institution at Stanford University.
 He has published several books, monographs, and articles related to U.S.-China relations, East Asian international relations, the Chinese military, Taiwan, Japan, and Chinese foreign policy and grand strategy.
-An article in a leading Chinese foreign affairs journal identified Swaine as one of the four major scholars in the third generation of American "China watchers," along with David M. Lampton, Harry Harding, and Jonathan D. Pollack.
+An article in a Chinese foreign affairs journal identified Swaine as one of the four major scholars in the third generation of American "China watchers," along with David M. Lampton, Harry Harding, and Jonathan D. Pollack.